2015 PRESENT HUNT PRIZES SPONSORED BY:|

 item could possibly be interpreted as a "1"--once you've got that, the rest may follow.

-- Starting last year, all clues will have titles.
-These titles may provide additional hints to help solve the problem, although
+- Starting in 2012, all clues will have titles.
+These titles may provide additional hints to help solve the problem,

 - Some clues draw upon popular chess literature and anecdotes.